bfredl/forklift/README.md

 jits under performance and memory constraints.
 Numerical indicies are used throughout instead of pointers inside the IR.

-FLIR uses SSA-form trough the entire pipeline, though multable temporaries are supported in the input format, similar to QBE.
+FLIR uses SSA-form through the entire pipeline, though multable temporaries are supported in the input format, similar to QBE.
 These get converted to SSA form early in analysis.
 The values in the IR is considered untyped, except for a classification of values that are to be stored in a general